-The image at the top of this article is the new cross on a church in Bashiqa, a town near Mosul in Iraq that has recently been liberated from the so-called Islamic State.
+The image at the top of this article is the cross on a church in Bashiqa, a town near Mosul in Iraq was liberated from the so-called Islamic State in 2016.
 The original cross was pulled down by the extremist group, who burnt homes as they fled from the advancing Iraqi army.

-This new cross on the church in Bashiqa is no different.
+This cross on the church in Bashiqa is no different.
 It is there to serve as reminder of the pain and trauma of the last few years that many in Iraq have endured.
-But the new cross is also a sign to the whole town and region that there is a hope for the future.
+But this newer cross is also a sign to the whole town and region that there is a hope for the future.

 But the new cross is also a sign to the whole town and region that there is a hope for the future.

-Open Doors is working alongside local partners to begin the process of restoring lives, buildings and communities, but it will take a long time.
+Open Doors is working alongside local partners, restoring lives, buildings and communities, but it will take a long time.